-Winston Law wants students to submit scholarship essays describing the impact stigma has had on the justice system.
-This essay can elaborate on the ways stigma has impeded justice on a broader level or how the applying student has experienced stigma themselves.
+Winston Law wants students to craft an original video essay describing the impact stigma has had on the justice system.
+This video can elaborate on the ways stigma has impeded justice on a broader level or how the applying student has experienced stigma themselves.

-Students have until June 15, 2023, to complete their End to Stigma Within the Justice System Scholarship essays and submit them to Winston Law.
+Students have until September 15, 2024, to complete their End to Stigma Within the Justice System Scholarship video essays and submit them to Winston Law.
 Unfortunately, Winston Law cannot consider applications submitted after this deadline.

 Once this scholarship application closes, Winston Law’s team reserves up to three months to consider its applications.
 Once we reach a decision, we will contact the scholarship winner and discuss how we can provide the scholarship’s $2,500 award to the winner’s academic institution.

 Unfortunately, Winston Law cannot discuss the details of the End to Stigma Within the Justice System Scholarship with students at this time.
 Please do not contact the firm over the phone, through our contact form, or through other means with questions about this scholarship.
 We will contact you if the firm needs more information after you’ve applied.